U.S. Republican presidential candidate Trump's economic team

 JOHN PAULSON, HEDGE FUND MANAGER

-He has been one of only a handful of hedge fund managers to have publicly endorsed Trump.
-Many others have said privately that they are still on the fence or leaning toward his Democratic rival, Hillary Clinton.
+He has been one of only a handful of hedge fund managers to have publicly endorsed Trump, with many others saying privately that they are still on the fence or leaning toward his Democratic rival, Hillary Clinton.

 STEVE FEINBERG, PRIVATE EQUITY FUND MANAGER